Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Results

 \subsection{Research Question 2: What percentage of non-unique fact-checks spreads across languages}

 To address our second research question, we quantitatively investigate the spread of non-unique fact-checks across languages.
-From the claims that are fact-checked more than once, we find that approximately 33.79\% are fact-checked in multiple languages, suggesting the original misinformation claim was present in multiple languages.
-This finding helps situate previous studies showing that misinformation does not exist in isolation within language-specific silos, but rather has the potential to traverse language barriers \cite{zeng2021cross, kazemiClaim2021}.
+From the claims that are fact-checked more than once, we find that 32.26\% are fact-checked in multiple languages, suggesting the original misinformation claim was present in multiple languages.
+Figure \ref{weeklycounts} shows the singleton ratio of the entire dataset, including the discarded time-periods, over time.
+This finding agrees with previous studies, showing that misinformation does not exist in language-specific isolation but rather has the potential to traverse language barriers \cite{zeng2021cross, kazemiClaim2021}.